aromatt/xcopr/README.md

 This has the same behavior as the `-I%` version; it's just another way to spell it.

 ## Multiple Side Commands
+Map mode supports the use of _multiple side commands_.

-Continuing with the URL-parsing example, imagine you want to not only extract the host, but also the port:
+Continuing with the URL-parsing example, imagine you want to extract the port from the URL as well.
+Again, we'll use a placeholder (`port-from-url`) instead of real command that extracts ports from URLs.

 ```bash
 cat input.json | sidechain map jq '